The Weihrauch degree of finding Nash equilibria in multiplayer games: Introduction

 \section{Introduction}

 Is there an algorithm that reads games in strategic form and outputs some Nash equilibrium?
-This question is not only relevant for any practical applications of Nash equilibria as a concept (whether in economics or computer science), but is also central to the justification of Nash equilibrium as the outcome of rational behavior: If an agent can discern their own strategy in a Nash equilibrium (in order to follow it), then all agents together ought to be able to compute a Nash equilibrium.
+This question is not only relevant for practical applications of Nash equilibria, whether in economics or computer science, but it also plays a central role in justifying Nash equilibrium as the outcome of rational behavior.
+If an agent can discern their own strategy in a Nash equilibrium (in order to follow it), then all agents together ought to be able to compute a Nash equilibrium.

 If the payoffs in our games are given as integers, the existence of algorithms to find Nash equilibria is readily verified.
 Here the decisive question is how efficient these algorithms can be.
-For two-player games, the problem is $\mathrm{PPAD}$-complete \cite{denge}, whereas the multi-player variant is complete for $\mathrm{FIXP}$ \cite{etessami}\footnote{The $\mathrm{PPAD}$-completeness result from \cite{daskalakis} is for $\varepsilon$-Nash equilibria, not for actual Nash equilibria.}.
-These complexity classifications are still a challenge for justifying Nash equilibrium as solution concept, since they are widely believed to be incompatible with the existence of efficient algorithms.
+For two-player games, the problem is $\mathrm{PPAD}$-complete \cite{denge}, whereas the multiplayer variant is complete for $\mathrm{FIXP}$ \cite{etessami}\footnote{The $\mathrm{PPAD}$-completeness result from \cite{daskalakis} is for $\varepsilon$-Nash equilibria, not for actual Nash equilibria.}.
+These complexity classifications are still a challenge for justifying Nash equilibrium as a solution concept, since they are widely believed to be incompatible with the existence of efficient algorithms.

 Our focus here is on payoffs given as real numbers.
-Essentially, this means that our algorithm has access to arbitrary good approximations for the payoffs.
+Essentially, this means that our algorithm has access to arbitrarily good approximations for the payoffs.
 However, an algorithm cannot confirm that two real inputs are equal -- and it cannot even pick a true case between \emph{the first input is not smaller} and \emph{the second input is not smaller}.
 This is the non-constructive principle $\mathrm{LLPO}$, which is easily seen to correspond to finding Nash equilibria in single-player games with just two options.
-We should not stop with this negative answer to our initial question, but instead explore \emph{how non-computable} the task of finding Nash equilibria is.
+We should not stop with this negative answer to our initial question, but instead, explore \emph{how non-computable} the task of finding Nash equilibria is.
 As usual, this means identifying the degree of the problem for a suitable notion of reducibility.
 Here, this notion is Weihrauch reducibility.